Agile Commitment — Classic Pig & Chicken (Part 1)

 I’m rehashing the Pig & Chicken for two reasons:

-1. Shockingly to people who live in the Agile Village on Twitter (thanks Chris), not everyone has heard this one.
-So in this case, I’m not rehashing it.
+1. Shockingly, not everyone who lives in the Agile Village on social media has heard this one.
+So, in this case, I’m not rehashing it.

-2. I wanted to explore this idea more and needed a baseline to build on [Part 2 and Part 3 will be published in the next few weeks, and I’ll add the links here.]
+2. I wanted to explore this idea more and needed a baseline to build out Part 2 and Part 3!

 Team Commitment

-People should be working together.
-They should be committing as a team and working as a team to deliver.
+People should work together.
+They should commit as a team and work as a team to deliver.
 If they realize that it is not possible to deliver what they committed to, they should be committed, as a team, to having a conversation with the product people to come up with some options!
-AND. . . the product people should be committed to collaborating with the development team to find solutions and deliver value!
+AND. . the product people should be committed to collaborating with the development team to find solutions and deliver value!

 Should only the pigs be committed?
 Read Agile Pig & Chicken Part 2